wesen/bleve/experiments/embeddings/README.md

-# Bleve Vector Search Server
+# Bleve Vector Search Server with Geppetto Embeddings

-This is an experimental server that demonstrates the vector search capabilities of Bleve, combined with Ollama for generating embeddings.
+This is an experimental server that demonstrates the vector search capabilities of Bleve, combined with Geppetto's embeddings package for generating embeddings with caching support.
 It provides a REST API for searching documents using text similarity, vector similarity, and hybrid approaches.

-## Features
+## Enhanced Features

 - Full-text search with match and phrase queries
 - Vector similarity search using embeddings